16 causes of pain beyond menstruation

 5. L’ovulation

-“If you have cramps or pain two weeks before you’re supposed to have your period, that can be completely normal — it could just be ovulation,” Dr. Cron says.
+“If you have cramps or pain two weeks before you’re supposed to have your period, that can be completely normal — it might just be ovulation,” Dr. Cron says.
 “Mittelschmerz is the term used for the sensation of ovulation.
 Of course, if you’re on hormonal birth control, you shouldn’t ovulate, so in that case, Mittelschmerz wouldn’t be the cause of your cramps.

 6. Ovarian cyst